RubySteps/21-day-challenge/2_adventures/003/smiller/14/README.md

   (RSpec::Expectations::ExpectationNotMetError)
 ```

-I think it makes sense to leave it at that for now, because one thing I haven’t explored is site_prism’s [parameterized URLs](https://github.com/natritmeyer/site_prism#parameterized-urls), such that we probably would have wanted to do something more like
+It might make sense to leave it at that for now, because I haven’t explored site_prism’s [parameterized URLs](https://github.com/natritmeyer/site_prism#parameterized-urls), such that we probably would have wanted to do something more like

 ```ruby
 set_url "/dashboard{?#extra-parameters=*}"